-- 1) a daylight/twilight/night visual system continuous cross-cockpit minimum collimated visual field of view providing each pilot with 180° horizontal and 40° vertical field of view,
+- 1) a daylight/twilight/night visual system continuous cross-cockpit minimum collimated visual field of view providing each pilot with 180° horizontal and 40° vertical field of view.

 - 2) ATC environment simulation; and

 - 3) is equipped with an autopilot.

-- d) Phase 4 Advanced

-An FFS which is fully equivalent to level C or level D that represents a multi-engined turbine-powered aeroplane certificated for a crew of two pilots and has the following characteristics:
+An FFS which is fully equivalent to level C or level D that represents a multiengined turbine-powered aeroplane certificated for a crew of two pilots and has the following characteristics:

-- 1) an enhanced daylight visual system, including ATC environment simulation; ATC environment simulation; and - 2) is equipped with an autopilot
+- an enhanced daylight visual system, including ATC environment simulation;

+ATC environment simulation; and

+- 2) is equipped with an autopilot